Dishant-Hooda/clutterSorter/README.md

 ## 🚀 Installation
 ### Windows
-1. Download the latest release from [GitHub Releases](https://github.com/stork/clutter-sorter/)
+1. Download the latest release from [GitHub](https://github.com/Dishant-Hooda/clutterSorter/)
 2. Extract the ZIP file
-3. Open the files in code Code runner ide like VS code or anything which works for you
+3. Open the files in any Code runner IDE like VS Code or anything that works for you

 ### Mac
 1. Clone the repository: